A Charlie Brown Christmas: Soundtrack

 The soundtrack for the special was recorded during these sessions, with decisions regarding timing and phrasing determined quickly.
 Guaraldi brought in bassist Fred Marshall and drummer Jerry Granelli to record the music, and spent time later re-recording earlier tracks, including covers of "The Christmas Song" and "Greensleeves."
 The eventual LP release credited Guaraldi solely, neglecting to mention the other musicians; Guaraldi was notorious for never keeping records of his session players.
 Nearly three decades later, in an effort to resolve the matter, Fantasy surmised that the recordings with Budwig and Bailey were employed in the special, while Marshall and Granelli recorded the album.
 Despite this, other individuals have come forward claiming to have recorded the special's music: bassists Eugene Firth and Al Obidinski, and drummers Paul Distel and Benny Barth.
-Firth and Distil are listed as performers on a studio-session report Guaraldi filed for the American Federation of Musicians.
+Firth and Distel are listed as performers on a studio-session report Guaraldi filed for the American Federation of Musicians.

 A Charlie Brown Christmas was voted into the Grammy Hall of Fame in 2007, and added to the Library of Congress's National Recording Registry list of "culturally, historically, or aesthetically important" American sound recordings in 2012.

 "I have always felt that one of the key elements that made that show was the music," said Mendelson in 2010.
 "It gave it a contemporary sound that appealed to all ages.
 Although Vince had never scored anything else and although I was basically a documentary film maker at the time, we started to work together on the cues because we both loved jazz and we both played the piano.
 So he would bring in the material for each scene and we would go over it scene by scene.
 Most of the time, the music worked perfectly.
 But there were times we would either not use something or use it somewhere else.
 We went through this same process on all sixteen shows.
 Although there was always some left over music, most of the time what he wrote and performed is what went on the air."